 Honestly, I remember reviewing paperlike a year ago and I thought to myself: that’s a nice addition to have to your device, but it’s definitely not necessary, it’s more like nice to have.
 Now, after I’m so used to it and I had to use another person’s iPad I only then realized how cool this product actually is.
 While I was using this other device I honestly was thinking to myself that there is something wrong with this device.

 To summarize my thoughts: When I will order my next iPad I will make sure to order paperlike screen protector with it, cause it truly does make a difference.

 Are there any scratches or other defects after a year?
 No, no scratches, at least none that I can see.
 I don’t see any reason to change it.
 The only thing is that it has an air bubble.
 I guess I wasn’t careful enough when applying it.
 But it doesn’t annoy me, ANYMORE.
 Overall, it’s doing its function perfectly fine after a year.

 Which apps did I use to test Paperlike?

-In order to test out paper like I used note-taking app – Notability.
+In order to test out the paperlike screen protector, I used the note-taking app – Notability.

-About notability: Get it on app store.
+About notability: Get it on the app store.
 Is one of the leading apps for note-taking worldwide.
 It enables you to replace all your paper notebooks, notepads, print-outs, and more.
-The writing feels smooth an natural, there’s absolutely no delay.
+The writing feels smooth and natural, there’s absolutely no delay.
 Feels like you’re writing on a paper.
-The app, paperlike, and iPad helps you to leave the paper behind and they are definitely helping the environment, instead of 100 notebooks, you get iPad, Paperlike and notability instead.
+The app, paperlike, and iPad help you to leave the paper behind and they are definitely helping the environment, instead of 100 notebooks, you get iPad, Paperlike, and notability instead.

 I hope you found this article useful.
 If you have any comments or questions, drop me a line below.